It's OK to have New Dreams

 After all, I told myself, the world doesn’t grind to a halt when you have children.
 I’d make the world pay attention.

 Fast forward ten years.
 I earned a master’s degree, gained work experience as a writer covering public sector events, and began a PhD program.
 Along the way, my dreams to change the world tapered as I realized what hefty goals my 18 year old self had set.
 I considered my work meaningful, but I certainly wasn’t making the large-scale impact I’d once dreamed about.

 Were my childhood dreams attainable?
 Sure, if I had wanted them badly enough.
 If I’m being honest, though, as I moved out on my own, got married, and became pregnant, my priorities shifted.

 While I still firmly believe that negotiating peace deals and promoting responsible journalism is very important work, it’s not for me - at least not right now.
 Being present and spending time with my family is now my primary concern.
-Heck, as my maternity leave is coming to a close, I’ve even contemplated becoming a stay-at-home-mom, which would have horrified my 18 year old self.
+Heck, as my maternity leave came to a close, I’ve even contemplated becoming a stay-at-home-mom on more than one occasion, which would have horrified my 18 year old self.